Careers in Record Management

 Normally a degree (subject not strictly relevant) and post-graduate qualification are required for professional posts.
 Distance learning courses in records management are available at the following universities.

-- University of Wales, Aberystwyth (postgraduate level)
+- Aberystwyth University (postgraduate level)

 - University of Dundee (postgraduate level)